CODA

 Communication within Deaf-led families may differ from wider social expectations, creating unique family dynamics and experiences.
 These relationships are shaped by language, understanding, and shared experience.

-CODA reflects on family life, connection, and the role communication plays in shaping relationships and identity.
+CODA shows family life, connection, and the role communication plays in shaping relationships and identity over time.

 A Shared Yet Individual Experience